misagroup6/finalProject/README.md

 INSTRUCTION TO CONNECT DATABASE

-I assume that you have install SQL Server Management Studio (SSMS)
+I assume that you have installed SQL Server Management Studio (SSMS)

 1/create database using command
 -Open SSMS